Home Why Ams? About Us Meet the Staff Contact Us

 What is credit scoring?

-Lateness, collections and bankruptcies weigh most heavily against your credit score.
-Accelerated Mortgage loan professionals are experts in assessing your credit and in helping you to improve on it and get you the best loan for the type of credit you have.
+Bankruptcies, collections and late payments weigh most heavily on your credit score.
+Accelerated Mortgage Services Mortgage Loan Originators are experts in assessing your credit and in helping you to improve it by providing the tools you need to repair incorrect reportings and assisting you in settlement negotiations.
+Ask your Mortgage Loan Originator today for help!

 top